esy/esy/docs/getting-started.md

 1. They are installed in a global location somewhere else.
 Like `/usr/local`, `/usr/bin`
 2. Running them directly (`$ /path/to/hello.exe`) is rarely reliable
-   as they might depend on a version of libary that simply may not be present, or the wrong version.
+   as they might depend on a version of library that simply may not be present, or the wrong version.

 Just like build environments, it would be nice to our project binaries